brajeshwar/brajeshwar.github.io/_posts/2007/2007-07-18-nokia-n95-the-ultimate-geek-phone.md

----
-layout: post
-title: Nokia N95 - the ultimate geek phone
+# Nokia N95 - the ultimate geek phone
----

 The [Nokia N95](https://en.wikipedia.org/wiki/Nokia_N95) was released about a week late in India as against the global release, with a price package of about ₹36,500 (~$900) as initial launch price.
 However, the price dropped almost each week and is currently being sold for about ₹28,000 (~$690).
 I bought mine at ₹31,990 which was the first price cut after the initial launch (in the 2nd week of India's release).